Mahip21/Fire-PRED-model/README.md

 THIS MODEL IS SPECIFICALLY TRAINED FOR PORTUGESE DATA SET AND THE SLOPE AND ELEVATION FOR PORTUGAL AS WHOLE IF CHANGES ARE REQUIRED PLEASE UPDATE THE TARINING AND TESTING DATASET AS WELL AS THE DEM FOLDER, THE DATASHEET FOR THE REGION OF YOUR CHOICE

-# 🔥 Fire Spread Prediction using CNN + PINN
+# 🔥 Fire Spread Prediction using CNN + PINN for given Image and Longitutde and Latitude

 This project integrates **Convolutional Neural Networks (CNN)** and **Physics-Informed Neural Networks (PINN)** to predict wildfire spread rate by combining image-based feature extraction with physics-driven modeling.